DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

 **GPIO Headers** - The 4 GPIO headers accept a DCC-EX EX-MotorShield 8874.
 The EX-CSB1 itself has 2 outputs for 2 track power districts.
 Stacking the 8874 on these headers provides 2 additional power districts for a total of 4.
 Any of the 4 outputs can be used for any combination of DCC MAIN, DCC PROG, or DC PWM.

+XXX Add to image to include hot area, unpopulated power pin, and any silkscreening.
+Add the bottom of the board help.

 Powering the EX-CSB1